Home

 Canine diabetes treatment

 Diabetes (sometimes called sugar diabetes) in dogs is pretty much the same as human diabetes.
 The main difference between human diabetes and canine diabetes is the humans have an oral medication but so far they don’t work on the dogs.
 Dogs must depend on insulin shots.
-Naturally the dog will need your help in surviving with such a disease.
-And this will be a very huge commitment for you.

 There are two types of diabetes: